Azure/azure-orbital-integration/tcp-to-blob/README.md

 # TCP-to-BLOB

-TCP to BLOB is a kubernetes service that provides a TCP endpoint to receive [Azure Orbital Ground Station (AOGS)](https://docs.microsoft.com/en-us/azure/orbital/overview) satellite downlink data and store it as BLOBs in an Azure Storage container.
+TCP to BLOB is a kubernetes service that provides a TCP endpoint to receive [Azure Orbital Ground Station (AOGS)](https://docs.microsoft.com/en-us/azure/orbital/overview) satellite downlink data and persists it in Azure BLOB Storage.

 ## High level components
 - Vnet with subnets including:
     - `pod-subnet`: Where AKS TCP to BLOB instances will listen for TCP connections.
     - `orbital-subnet`: Delegated to Azure Orbital from which the service can send contact data to TCP to BLOB endpoint.
 - Azure Container Registry.
 - AKS cluster.
 - Storage account and container for storing raw Orbital contact data.